 Of specific interest to sCO2 oxy-combustion research is the experimental particle image velocimetry (PIV) capability of SNL.
 The PIV hardware and user experience enable flow distribution measurements with an optical method of velocities in an entire field that does not disturb the flow.
-The combination of these capabilities with a long history of sCO2 research provided the ideal location to attempt the first known flow measurements in sCO2 in support of combustion model development via validation.
+The combination of these capabilities with a long history of sCO2 research provided the ideal location to attempt the first known flow measurements in sCO2.